Enterprise SSO authentication flows

 To mitigate the risks associated with IdP-initiated flows, Clerk implements several security measures:

-Each SAML response contains a timestamp indicating when it was issued and when it will expire.
+- Use small validation periods: Each SAML response contains a timestamp indicating when it was issued and when it will expire.
 Since IdP-initiated flows are expected to be completed within seconds, validation periods must be as small as possible to prevent attacks.
 Common IdP providers such as Azure, Google, and Okta handle this by default.
-However, if you are using a custom IdP, you must ensure that the validation periods are set correctly.
+However, if you're using a custom IdP, you must ensure that the validation periods are set correctly.

 Feedback